Ichiro Suzuki: Playing style

-Sportswriter Bruce Jenkins, writing in the San Francisco Chronicle, described Ichiro's distinctive style of play:
+Sportswriter Bruce Jenkins, writing in the San Francisco Chronicle, described Suzuki's distinctive style of play:

 There's nobody like Ichiro in either league—now or ever.
 He exists strictly within his own world, playing a game 100 percent unfamiliar to everyone else.
 The game has known plenty of 'slap' hitters, but none who sacrifice so much natural ability for the sake of the art.
 And he'll go deep occasionally in games, looking very much like someone who could do it again, often ... [but] the man lives for hits, little tiny ones, and the glory of standing atop the world in that category.
 Every spring, scouts or media types write him off, swearing that opposing pitchers have found the key, and they are embarrassingly wrong.

 While he is known for his hitting ability, he did not draw many walks.
 In 2004, when he set the single-season record for hits, his low walk total (49) led to him being on base a total of 315 times.
 It was the 58th-most times a player has reached base in a season and short of the major league record of 379 set by Babe Ruth in 1923.The New York Times criticized his inability to improve his power when his Mariner teams were often low-scoring while noting that he also did not steal bases as frequently as Rickey Henderson or Tim Raines.
-Ichiro, however, once commented, "If I'm allowed to hit .220, I could probably hit 40 [home runs], but nobody wants that."
+Suzuki, however, once commented, "If I'm allowed to hit .220, I could probably hit 40 [home runs], but nobody wants that."